pascalkrautm/002---Audio-News-Podcast-Generator/README.md

   for the speaking, writing or MP3 output.

-- <ins>Encoding the text:</ins> <br>
-  For the proper cleaning the app needs to understand the text that we have transformed from our output.
-This task is specially necessary in creating the PDF file.
-It's possible to clean up the text with encoding it to latin-8 format.
-  Only then the package fpdf can deal with the text output.

 - <ins>Creating MP3 file</ins> <br>
   While creating the mp3 file, the problem appeared that the mp3 was stopped after the first dot.
 We fixed this by replacing all the dots with commas.This still leaves a pause when speaking and the text is read aloud completely.